 Chinese honey garlic chicken is a very popular take out entree.
 Before you pick up your phone and call your local Chinese delivery restaurant, consider making your own!
 It’s really easy to make, and you may even have leftovers for the next day if it all doesn’t get gobbled up.

 I think you’ll love this as an easy weeknight crock pot meal.
 Basically, all you have to do is assemble the ingredients, turn it on, and within a few hours, your quick, easy dinner is ready to serve.
 Kids usually like this meal, too.
 Probably because the chicken is coated in that amazing sweet sauce!

 Be sure to check out my Easy Crock Pot Mexican Casserole recipe.
 Crock Pot Mexican Casserole is an easy one pot meal packed with flavor and loaded with ingredients such as ground beef, rice, corn, black beans, salsa, and enchilada sauce.

-Cooking chicken in the crockpot couldn’t get any easier.
+Cooking chicken breasts in a slow cooker (crockpot) couldn’t get any easier.
 You just have to make sure you don’t overcook the chicken or it’ll get dry.
 I’ve learned cooking boneless skinless chicken breasts in the crockpot on HIGH for 3 hours is perfect IF the chicken breasts are large.
 Example: three large boneless skinless chicken breasts, with a total weight of approximately 2-1/2 pounds, are perfectly cooked in my slow cooker for 3 hours on high.